The 7 Biggest Blunders You Don’t Want to Make Choosing a Shower Pan

 Your tile shower looked BEAUTFUL when it was first installed.
 Now you’re seeing how much of a pain in the butt this grout maintenance thing can be.

-How to prevent shower pan blunder #5 – Remember the old saying, ‘an ounce of prevention is worth a pound of cure?’
-The best way to blow up shower pan maintenance problems is to stop them in their tracks.
+Remember the old saying, ‘an ounce of prevention is worth a pound of cure?’

 Instead of choosing a cheap fiberglass pan for a hall or kid’s bathroom, go one notch up and select an acrylic shower pan.
 They are available in standard sizes, fun shapes, are simple to clean and cost effective.

-Instead of choosing a tile shower pan, use a solid surface base.
+Instead of choosing a tile shower pan, use a solid surface base if you want to do a curved glass block shower.
 They come in 51 colors and have textured floors, so they aren’t slippery.
 If you’re asking, “Mike – will they be more expensive than the tile base?”
 The simple answer is – in the short-run yes.
 However, in the long run you won’t have to worry about the base cracking or leaking, or spending time hiring ‘Mr. Grout Joint Cleaning Dude’ (the new-fangled grout joint cleaning franchise) to waste your afternoon and money cleaning dirty, moldy joints.

 What would you rather work with: